10 Crowd-Pleasing Co-Ed Baby Shower Ideas

 Co-ed baby showers include men as well as women on the guest list, and they’re a great way to get everyone together to celebrate this beautiful time in expecting parents’ lives.

 First time throwing a co-ed baby shower?
 Here’s a quick primer on co-ed baby shower etiquette: Make sure that you state clearly on the invitation that you’re throwing a co-ed baby shower.
 You’ll also want to decide—and specify—whether the gathering is child-friendly or no-kids, especially because inviting both parents from the same family may mean a sitter’s required.
-Like always, include the registry or gift requests (eg: diapers) on the invite.
+Like always, include the baby registry or gift requests (eg: diapers) on the invite.

 Then you get to the fun part: Planning crowd-pleasing food, games, themes, and decor for your co-ed baby shower.
 Here are some of our favorite ideas for hosting the perfect co-ed baby shower for your loved ones...